-How can you ensure your fund’s earnings are exempt from tax?
+How can you ensure your super fund’s earnings are exempt from tax?

 If you start a superannuation pension rather than take a lump sum from your super account, your retirement savings remain within the super system.
 By keeping your savings in the super system and starting a pension, the investment earnings from the fund assets that are financing your super pension are exempt from tax.
 Sounds great, doesn’t it?

 There are strings attached.
-For pension assets to be exempt from earnings tax (rather than paying 15% tax on fund earnings), when a person starts a superannuation pension they must satisfy two conditions:
+For pension assets to be exempt from earnings tax (rather than paying 15% tax on fund earnings), when a person starts a retirement phase superannuation pension they must satisfy two conditions:

 - must ensure a pension payment is made at least once during the financial year (July to June)